Are Your Supervisors Prepared for These 5 Challenges?

 - Do supervisors and managers try to prevent conflict by encouraging positive coworker relationships, encouraging recognition of individual differences, and addressing work problems quickly before they escalate?

 - Do supervisors try to adapt to different personalities and styles in order to maximize their effectiveness?

-Pitfall 5: Not understanding their role
+Challenge 5: Not understanding their role

 Typically promoted from individual contributor roles, supervisors and managers find themselves not understanding the new requirements and expectations of their role, or encountering common challenges like micromanaging, distrusting employees, treating employees poorly, or not making time for them.
-Key questions include:

 - Do supervisors and managers frequently encounter challenges on the job, in dealing with employee issues and problems?